ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 Remember that cleanurls plugin we installed earlier?
 The static: true bit says that we want cleanurls when the site is being statically served.
 We need this when using the likes of Github Pages.

 `plugins.dateurls`
-This is where we configure the date bit in a URL, if you want that.
+This is where we configure the date bit in a URL if you want that.
 Just leave this out if you don't.
 Here we're saying, use the cleanurls for posts, no need to put a slash at then end of post links and use the format '/YYYY/MM' so we get a URL like http://yourblog/2016/01/my-post

 If you blog every day you might like a format such as '/YYYY/MM/DD'.